Nikki Haley’s husband to deploy with National Guard to Africa as she seeks 2024 GOP nomination

 Michael Haley, the candidate’s husband of 26 years, has been a constant at his wife’s campaign events since she became a White House candidate.

-“He left me as a single mom governor, but we’re still married,” Nikki Haley, who frequently mentions her status as a military wife, said of her husband during a campaign appearance a month ago in Greer, South Carolina.
+“He left me as a single mom governor, but we’re still married,” Haley said of her husband during a recent campaign appearance in Greer, South Carolina.
 She went on to critique the Biden administration’s chaotic withdrawal from Afghanistan in 2021.

 Returning from his 2013 deployment just before Christmas of that year, Michael Haley told the AP that his unit worked as part of an agricultural support team, helping Afghan famers turn from growing opium to growing other crops profitable enough to sustain their communities.

-At the time, Haley’s commander, Lt.
+At the time, his commander, Lt.
 Col. Todd Shealy, acknowledged there is always some danger when an individual in the public eye serves as a soldier in a combat region.

 “It does make him more of a target,” Shealy said of Haley.
 “But there are some particular things to do to minimize that threat,” he added, pointedly not defining what they might be.